stefs92/Bengali-AI/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+### While being spoken by more than 200 milion people, Bengali language is particulary interesting from the point of view of AI handwritten recognition.
+Each bengali letter consists of 3 parts -one of 168 possible grapheme roots, one of 11 possible vowel diacritics and one of 7 possible consonant diacritics.
+The sheer number of combinations makes handwritten symbol recognition a challenging machine learning problem.

+We attack this problem by designing a deep convolutional neural network of the following form ...

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for